AlenM666/Tic-Tac-Toe-app-React/README.md

 # TIc-Tac-Toe Game

-it's a simple tic-tac-toe game made in react with a clean minimalist design.
+it's a simple tic-tac-toe game made in React with a clean minimalist design.

 ### Features:
   <li>Two players